DataDog/documentation/content/en/tracing/trace_collection/open_standards/otel_collector_datadog_exporter.md

 ### Receive traces from other containers

-Follow these steps if you wish to run the OpenTelemetry Collector as a Docker image and receive traces from other containers:
+To run the OpenTelemetry Collector as a Docker image and receive traces from other containers:

 1. Create a `collector.yaml` file.
 You may use the [example template above](#configuring-the-datadog-exporter) to get started.